Elementary Teaching Curriculum

 MS_ED 402 Social Contexts of Education

-This course focuses on the social and contextual influences of education, from a learning, teaching, research and policy perspective.
+This course focuses on the social and contextual influences of education from a learning, teaching, research and policy perspective.
 We will examine the role or race, ethnicity, class, gender, sexuality and identity in the ways individuals and groups influence and are influenced by our education system.
 In this class you will be asked to deeply evaluate your own beliefs, thoughts and assumptions about the influence of these socio-cultural factors and consider their implications for your own professional and personal development.

-MS_ED 403 Childhood and Early Adolescent Development
+MS_ED 405 Child and Adolescent Development

 MS_ED 406 Research and Analysis in Teaching and Learning I: Discussion and Question Development

 This course aims to help students meet three goals that will advance the progress of the Master's Project and develop skills of questioning and discussion that are useful in many teaching-learning contexts.
 The three goals include the formation of a question that the Master's Project will address, a description of the rationale for the question and the start of a literature review on the topic.

 MS_ED 407 Research and Analysis in Teaching and Learning II: Analysis, Interpretation and Dissemination

 This course helps course participants refine the reflective skills required of educators in complex social institutions such as schools, businesses and nonprofit organizations and develop effective problem-identification and -solving approaches.
 Intensive analysis and discussion of questions encountered in elementary and secondary schools, administrative, higher education and corporate settings.
 Students present their Master's Projects in this course.

 MS_ED 410 Foundations of Learning in a New Language